 Click here to submit a maintenance request online.

 The number of domesticated pets in a home is limited to two- no chickens or ducks.
 The following aggressive breeds are not permitted: Doberman, Pit Bull, Rottweiler, Staffordshire Terrier, or any mix thereof.
-There is a pet fee of $300, which is waived for Active Military Members.
+There is a $250 refundable pet deposit per household.
+2 pet max.

 Both members will receive BAH.
 The senior member receives it at the with-dependent rate while the junior member receives it at the without-dependent rate.
 Under current Department of Defense rules only the senior member's BAH at the with-dependent rate is used to calculate the rent amount.
 The family may keep the BAH of the junior member.

 This only applies if the mil to mil family has a dependant.
 If the mil to mil family does not have a dependant then they only receive the single BAH rate each.